minerupset/minerupset.github.io/blog-folder/docs/2021/Blog-Introduction.md

     Don't make stuff because you want to make money: it will never make you enough money.
 Don't make stuff because you want to get famous, because you will never feel famous enough.
 Make gifts for people.
 And work hard on making those gifts in the hope that those people will notice.
 Maybe they will notice how hard you worked, and maybe they won't. ...But ultimately, that doesn't change anything because your responsibility isn't to the people you're making the gift for but to the gift itself.

-It didn't matter whether or not the people I was running for cared, but the fact that I wanted to deliver something for them gave me a focus I wouldn't have had otherwise.
+It didn't matter whether or not the people I was running for cared about what I was doing, but the fact that I wanted to deliver something for them gave me a focus I wouldn't have had otherwise.
 Keeping a private journal may be selfish, but posting my mistakes and learnings online might give a bit of that external motivation.

 ## Why Now

-Whether it's the pandemic finally getting to me, my own fallible memory, or the fact that I've finally accept I actually do have a legitimate ADD diagnosis, I've got too many things rattling around in my head and no place to put them.
+Whether it's the pandemic finally getting to me, my own fallible memory, or the fact that I've finally accept I actually do have a legitimate ADD diagnosis, I have too many things rattling around in my head and no place to put them.
 I don't mean feelings to be journaled (though I have some of those too), but experiences.
 Experiences that feel unique but, when I dig deeper, I find out friends and family have similar questions or mistakes or learnings.
 Frustrating ones, satisfying ones, essentially just the ones you wish you could Google instead of messing up for yourself.

 I used to see others putting things out there and thought to myself, "they must have some experience or legitimacy to allow them to do that," but that's just not true.
 All you need is the experience to share, the willingness to do so, and enough of the knowhow to make it possible.
 Since diving more deeply into software these last few years the knowhow is easier, and as I've gotten older the experiences have come fast and furious, so the only missing ingredient has been that ever-gnawing willingness.